Webster Booth and Anne Ziegler were very popular and attracted a legion of fans who followed them for a variety of reasons.

 Anne and Jean in Penrhyn Bay before going to the Royal Northern College, Manchester for prize winners’ concert for the Webster Booth prize.

 When Anne and Webster returned to the UK in 1978 she wrote to them to say how pleased she was that they had returned to the country.
-Thus began a regular correspondence which resulted in Pam and her husband Walter taking Anne out to lunch whenever they went to North Wales.
+Thus began a regular correspondence with Anne which resulted in Pam and her husband Walter taking Anne out to lunch whenever they went to North Wales.

 Anne and Webster went on an extensive concert tour of New Zealand and Australia in 1948.
 Anne wrote in Duet: “I had an admirer in Christchurch who brought me flowers every day we were there.
 They were freesias, of the beautiful big New Zealand variety.
 Her name was Margaret Richardson, and she has since come over to England and obtained a job in New Zealand House.”